0script/0scriptblog/content/post/step-by-step-guide-to-build-virtual-lab.md

 5. As last we install a graphic interface for the KVM hypervisor : `sudo apt-get install virt-manager`

+# Setting up virtual network interface
+In our network we will have to network interfaces :

 # Installation of VyOs router
 Use this [link](https://vyos.io/subscriptions/software) to download the router iso file , take the free version .